 Do these 4 things before you choose a home buyer

-~ Go online and check out several investors.?
+~ Go online and check out several investors.
 Look for someone who includes reviews or is a member of the Better Business Bureau.
-That’s not to say there aren’t shady individuals that belong to the BBB, but you are narrowing the playing field to folks that don’t mind being accountable.
+That’s not to say there aren’t shady individuals that belong to the BBB, but you are narrowing the playing field to folks that don’t mind being accountable to some degree.

 My favorite tip

 The highest offer may not be the best offer.
 There is a scrupulous practice in which an investor will come in and offer the moon for the property, just to get it under contract.
 However, during an option (inspection) period, they will come back and point out all the issues and ask for a price reduction.
 It is important that the contract transfers the property ‘AS-IS’.
 An option (inspection) period should be for informational purposes only unless an inspection should turn up something serious that was not disclosed by the seller.
 Another tactic to be aware of is a ‘contingency’ or a ‘subject-to’ clause.
 An investor planning to either assign the contract or flip the property to another investor will sometimes write in a contingency in case he or she can’t find someone to close the deal in time.
 This way they can back out of the contract with nothing to lose.
 There is nothing necessarily wrong with this tactic as long as they disclose their intentions.
 If you are in a time sensitive situation, this is not a safe option for you because you will have no control over whether or not they find a buyer.